 May 11, 2021

 When is the Right Time to Move from an LLC to an S-Corporation?

 As a business owner, you should be on the lookout for ways to maximize profits, reduce expenses, and minimize your tax liabilities.
 Taking the subchapter S election and changing your LLC to an S-Corporation brings potential tax savings.
 The question is, when is the right time to make the move.

 You must pay yourself a reasonable salary as the owner of an S-Corporation.
 So, you do not want to add payroll taxes and salary expenses until it makes sense to do so.
 And with the timeline restrictions for submitting the Form 2553 Election by a Small Business Corporation, proper planning is important.
-Making the election too soon can overburden the company’s operating funds but making it too late may mean missing out on potential tax savings.
+Making the election too soon can overburden the company’s operating funds but making the S-election too late may mean missing out on potential tax savings.